 For a deeper understanding of this historic site, take a Guided Tour of Potsdam.
 Here you’ll learn all about the Dutch Quarter, Neuer Garten, and Potsdam’s own Brandenburg Gate, The Church of Peace, and the famous Glienicke Bridge (better known as “The Bridge of Spies”) – all with the expertise of a passionate and knowledgeable tour guide.

 Directions from Berlin Hauptbahnhof: Catch the S7 train to Potsdam.

-In spite of its name, Peacock Island (Pfaueninsel), is home to more than just hundreds of peacocks.
+Despite its name, Peacock Island (Pfaueninsel), is home to more than just peacocks.
 Set on the Havel River and only accessible by ferry, Peacock Island retains something of an air of mystery.
-This sense is owed to King Frederick William II and his mistress Wilhelmine Encke, who had a small summer palace and a dairy constructed in the style of a ruined monastery at the end of the 18th century.
-The pristine gardens next to the white, straight-out-of-a-fairytale palace make the perfect picnic spot during spring and summer time, where you may well be joined by some of the island’s feathered residents: the peacocks for which the island is famous have lived there since Frederick William’s successor, Frederick William III, built a menagerie of exotic animals in the 19th century.
+This feeling is owed to King Frederick William II and his mistress Wilhelmine Encke, who had a small summer palace and a dairy constructed in the style of a ruined monastery at the end of the 18th century.
+The peacocks for which the island is famous have lived there since Frederick William’s successor, Frederick William III, built a menagerie of exotic animals in the 19th century.
+The pristine gardens next to the white, straight-out-of-a-fairytale palace make the perfect picnic spot during spring and summertime, where you may well be joined by some of the island’s feathered residents.
 If you find yourself feeling thirsty while on the island, you’ll find an authentic German beer house near the ferry stop where you can enjoy Flammkuchen (crispy German pizza), knödel dumplings and other local delicacies before you head home.